Plant Functional Traits Course 5

 The course is aimed at graduate students – both MSc and PhD – and will give a broad introduction to and hands-on experience of different aspects of trait-based ecology.
 You will work with international instructors, in teams, and collect research-grade data in the field to address a specific research question.

-The course fee (~6000 NOK) covers costs for accommodation, food, and transport in Chile.
-For internal students at the University of Bergen, the University of Arizona, and the University of Concepción, funding is available to help offset cost of travel to Chile.
-Some external participants may also be offered funding to support their travel to Chile.
+The course fee (~6000 NOK) covers costs for accommodation, food, and transport in Peru.
+The location is reachable by bus from Cusco, Peru, where we will be assembling at the start of the course.
+For internal students at the University of Bergen, the University of Arizona, and the University of Concepción, funding is available to help offset cost of travel to Peru.
+Some external participants may also be offered funding to support their travel to Peru.

-The course is organised by Professors V. Vandvik from the University of Bergen, Norway and B. Enquist from the University of Arizona, USA in collaboration with Professor Lohengrin Cavieres at University of Concepción, Chile.
+The course is organised by Professors V. Vandvik from the University of Bergen, Norway and B. Enquist from the University of Arizona, USA with previous collaboration with Professor Lohengrin Cavieres at University of Concepción, Chile.